Strider 14x Convertible Balance Bike

 - Very short crank arms in pedal mode make it difficult for taller riders to pedal and balance

-A balance bike that easily converts to a pedal bike, the new Strider 14x 2-in-1 bike is a great option for older preschoolers who have yet mastered a balance bike yet, but who are likely to transition to a pedal bike soon.
+A balance bike that easily converts to a pedal bike (with optional pedals attachment), the new Strider 14x 2-in-1 bike is a great option for older preschoolers who have yet mastered a balance bike yet, but who are likely to transition to a pedal bike soon.
 With a seat height range of 15″ to 22″, it is best suited for tall 3-year-olds to 4-year-olds.
 Average sized 5-year-olds (kids in size 5 clothes) easily fit on the bike in balance bike mode, but will quickly grow out the pedal bike mode.

 The Strider 14x is significantly larger than the Strider 12″.
 The tires and the frame are both much larger on the 14x.
 The Strider 12″ (all models which have the same frame and tire size) is best suited for ages 18-months to 3 years.
 The Strider 14x is best for taller 3-year-olds to 5-year-olds or smaller six-year-old (up to about 20″ inseam to allow room for growth).
 The minimum seat height on the Strider 12″ is 11″ and is 14″ on the Strider 14x.